Introduction to Decision Tree in Data Mining

 Here are some advantages of the decision tree explained below:

-- Data Exploration: As discussed, obtaining significant variables is a core functionality of decision tree and using the same, one can figure out during data exploration on deciding which variable would need special attention during the course of data mining and modeling phase.
+- Data Exploration: As discussed, obtaining significant variables is a core functionality of the decision tree and using the same; one can figure out during data exploration on deciding which variable would need special attention during the course of the data mining and modelling phase.

 - Decision Tree is capable of handling categorical as well as numerical variables and also cater to multi-class classification problems as well.